How to sharpen

 6. Finish

-Sharpen your knife with a finishing stone (the above procedures No.3-5)
+Sharpen your knife with a finishing stone (Repeat the above steps No.3-5)

-If you do not have a finishing stone, sharpen both sides again to put an edge.
-Sharpen your knife several times lightly at around 15 to 20 degrees to remove a burr.
+If you do not have any finishing stones, sharpen both sides again to put an edge.
+Sharpen your knife several times lightly at around 15 to 20 degrees to remove the burr.

 7. Clean your knife